TomeAbreu/amazon-clone/README.md

-# Amazon Clone Ract App
+# Amazon Clone React App

 This Project is a beginner friendly project I built using React.
 Some key Aspects: